rmoore2738/CS324e/README.md

 # Graphics-Visualization
 CS324e Graphics and Visualization

-These are processing files from CS324e: Graphics and Visualization.
+These are mostly processing files (pde).
 You must have processing installed to run the programs and must download all associated files and place them in the same directory.